Value for money statement

 • Research grants - £10m

-• Our new Student Centre, which is a central hub for our second-to-none support services, and a gateway to the University, which provides all key student services within a dedicated and purpose-built space to ensure that our students have the best experience possible; and
+• Our new Student Centre, which is the new gateway to the University and provides all key student services within a dedicated and purpose-built space to ensure that our students have the best experience possible;

 • The Engineering Innovation Centre, which acts as a hive of innovation, creating a spirit of collaboration and knowledge transfer between University researchers, industry experts, businesses and students, contributing to the very best student experience.